 Vietnam’s capital, Hanoi offers mystery around every corner.
-Just wandering through the Old Quarter, you’ll discover hidden temples, fantastic street food, exotic markets, traditional Chinese medicine dispensaries stocked with enigmatic herbs and beautiful French-colonial mansions coloured with the patina of age.
+Just wandering through the Old Quarter, you’ll discover hidden temples, fantastic street food, exotic markets, traditional Chinese medicine dispensaries stocked with enigmatic herbs and beautiful French-colonial mansions colored with the patina of age.
 Hanoi’s mysteries go far beyond the Old Quarter, but it’s the perfect place to begin your exploration of the city.

 The Old Quarter is also known as the “36 Old Streets.”
 Each street was originally named according to the particular craft that it produced.
 Hang Bac used to produce silver, Bat Su used to sell bowls and Hang Mam Street was named after the pungent nước mắm fish sauce that was made and sold here.

-Hang Ma is votive paper street; it’s one of the most colourful streets in the Old Quarter, where you can buy everything from brilliant red li xi (“lucky money”) envelopes to paper lanterns and paper effigies of the gods to be burnt during the new moon as offerings to the heavens.
+Hang Ma is votive paper street; it’s one of the most colorful streets in the Old Quarter, where you can buy everything from brilliant red li xi (“lucky money”) envelopes to paper lanterns and paper effigies of the gods to be burnt during the new moon as offerings to the heavens.

 Over the years, the street names stayed the same but many of the products changed.
-However, most of the old streets still have a specialty, selling everything from teas and traditional medicine to bowls and bamboo, tin and toys, jewellery and cloth.
+However, most of the old streets still have a specialty, selling everything from teas and traditional medicine to bowls and bamboo, tin and toys, jewelry and cloth.
 Exploring the Old Quarter is a delight for the senses; wherever you go, you’ll find a photograph waiting to be taken.

 If that sounds like sensory overload to you, it’s only a short walk to Hanoi’s much-loved Hoan Kiem Lake.
 At the northern end of the lake, a graceful red wooden bridge leads to Ngoc Son temple, the Temple of the Jade Mountain.
 You’ll see Thap Rua—Turtle Tower—built in 1886, on a small island at the south end of the lake.